 - Team Introduction Video (3 minutes)

 - Presentation (15 minutes)

 - Judge Question & Answer (5 minutes)

-- Team & Judge Dialogue (7 minutes)

-Teams receive an assigned 30-minute presentation time.
-After the presentation, teams should make themselves available for a team photo, and optional video interview.
-Please find the latest presentation schedule here: roboboat.org/2023.
+Teams receive an assigned 25-minute presentation time.
+After the presentation, teams should make themselves available for their system assessment.
+Please find the latest schedule here: roboboat.org/2024.

-The design presentation submission is worth a total of 200 points.
+The design presentation submission is worth a total of 180 points.
 Below are the scoring metrics with guidance provided to the judges during evaluations.

-Scoring Metrics (Maximum Points: 200)
+Scoring Metrics (Maximum Points: 180)

-Competition Strategy 0-60 points The team demonstrates a good understanding of rules, requirements, and autonomy challenges, and explains how the team developed their competition strategy.
+Competition Strategy 0-55 points The team demonstrates a good understanding of rules, requirements, and autonomy challenges, and explains how the team developed their competition strategy.
 Team effectively describes metrics of success for the competition.
-Design Rationale 0-60 points The team's design approach clearly relates to their competition strategy.
+Design Rationale 0-55 points The team's design approach clearly relates to their competition strategy.
 System, subsystem, and component testing as well as lessons learned are applied throughout the system development process.
-Judge Questions & Dialogue 0-40 points The team effectively uses evidence, experience, and research from project to inform responses to all questions and discussion.
-Effective Communication & Professionalism 0-40 points Presentation materials and team member knowledge effectively support the team's message.
+Effective Communication & Professionalism 0-35 points Presentation materials and team member knowledge effectively support the team's message.
 Team members are engaging, respectful, and professional while interacting in a positive manner with the judges and each other.
+Judge Questions & Dialogue 0-35 points The team effectively uses evidence, experience, and research from project to inform responses to all questions and discussion.